Classification of high-dimensional data with spiked covariance matrix structure: Introduction

-In this paper we take a different approach for addressing the curse of dimensionality when $n \asymp p$ or $n \ll p$ by first performing dimension reduction on the feature vectors prior to classification in the dimensionally reduced space.
-Since dimension reduction is an important and ubiquitous pre-processing step in high-dimensional data analysis, there is a sizable number of work devoted to these type of classifiers.
-In particular as LDA is a linear classifier, it is usually combined with other linear algebraic dimension reduction techniques, with the most prominent being principal component analysis (PCA).
-For example Section~9.1 of \cite{PCA_Jolliffe} provides a detailed review of combining LDA with different variants of PCA in the low-dimensional setting while \cite{reduced_rank} proposed the use of reduced rank LDA together with class-conditional PCA in the high-dimensional settings.
-In terms of applications, \cite{Face_LDA,eigenfaces} and \cite{Orthogonal_written} discussed the use of LDA and PCA in the context of face and images recognition, respectively.
+In this paper we consider a different approach where we first perform dimension reduction on the feature vectors (using PCA) prior to classification (using LDA) in the dimensionally reduced space.
+As PCA is an important and ubiquitous pre-processing step in high-dimensional data analysis, there is a sizable number of work devoted to this approach.
+We refer to a generic classifier from this combination as $\mathrm{lda} \circ \mathrm{pca}$.
+For example Section~9.1 of \cite{PCA_Jolliffe} provides a detailed review of combining LDA with different variants of PCA in the low-dimensional setting while \cite{reduced_rank} proposed the use of the reduced rank LDA together with class-conditional PCA in the high-dimensional settings.
+In terms of applications, $\mathrm{lda} \circ \mathrm{pca}$ is also used for faces and images recognition \citep{Face_LDA,eigenfaces,Orthogonal_written}, and recovering genetic patterns \citep{PCA_LDA_gene}